 Bruner also saw language as crucial, but differently.
 He emphasised narrative,the stories and explanations through which we make sense of experience.
 A teacher's narrative of how a plant grows teaches not just facts but a structure for understanding causality.
 A child's narrative explanation shows what they understand and where gaps remain.

-In practice, both insights matter.
+In practise, both insights matter.
 A child using private speech to guide their work (Vygotsky) and a teacher narrating the logic of a calculation (Bruner) are both using language for learning.
 The emphasis differs,self-directed talk versus teacher narrative,but the principle overlaps.

 For teachers, this means both private speech and teacher explanation deserve attention.
 When a child works in silence, they may be thinking or confused.
 When they talk aloud, they're likely thinking.
 And when we narrate our teaching, we're not just explaining; we're modelling the narrative structure through which children will later understand similar problems.

-Implications for Teaching and Lesson Planning
+Teaching Applications: Lesson Planning Strategies

 Enactive stage: Children physically divide objects into equal parts (Bruner)